thubZai/thubZai.github.io/content/papers/paper1/index.md

 #date: 2023-02-01
 tags: ["dynamic networks","Laplacian matrix","responsibility"]
 author: ["Rosa van den Ende and Dylan Laplace Mermoud (2025)"]
-description: " We investigate how responsibility for any negative effect spreads in a dynamic network.
+description: "We investigate how responsibility for any negative effect spreads in a dynamic network.
 Not just responsibility for carbon emissions, but also for example systemic risk."
-#summary: " We take a more mathematical and cooperative game theoretical approach at an upstream responsibility value."
+summary: "We investigate how responsibility for any negative effect spreads in a dynamic network.
+Not just responsibility for carbon emissions, but also for example systemic risk."
 cover:
     image: "paper1.png"
     alt: "Adjacency matrix A and its corresponding digraph G"